PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

             }
         }
     }

+For ChEBI, let's only consider terms that are rdfs:subClassOf* obo:CHEBI_24431 (chemical entity).
+That is, don't examine the labels of roles, etc. for the purpose of aligning with DrOn.

+_Could we possibly constrain even more?
+Molecular entity and chemical substance?_

+    CHEBI:24431 chemical entity
+        CHEBI:59999 chemical substance
+        CHEBI:23367 molecular entity
+        CHEBI:24433 group
+        CHEBI:33250 atom

 The following query retrieves all ChEBI labels, exact synonyms, related synonyms, as well as the deprecation flag.
 We could further condense by lowercasing.
 I don't think it can be filtered by language, but the non-English labels might be enriched for one of the synonym authorities.
 The distinct group_concat query wouldn't run for me on a 16 GB server, but it did run in < 1 minute on a 128 GB server.

 ```